Dr. Hamm (Jeff) was born in Germany and adopted by an American couple stationed there with

 Ministry in God’s church, many times, involves deep personal struggle.
 Nevertheless, I have a great desire to deepen my personal relationship with the Lord and glorify Him with my work, for I “continue to work out [my] salvation with fear and trembling, for it is God who works in [me] to will and to act according to his good purpose.”
 (Phil.
 2:12-13)

-I grew up in a Christian home and for all intents and purposes I do not remember a day that I did not believe the good news that Jesus died for my sins and rose again from the dead having freed my from the tyranny of sin.
+I grew up in a Christian home and do not remember a day that I did not believe the good news that Jesus died for my sins and rose again from the dead having freed my from the tyranny of sin.
 As I have grown older my spiritual maturity has increased and so has my understanding of how sinful I am and how beautiful God`s grace is.
-In late high school and college I became enamored with Theology and I continue to loving studying God and his word and am humbled by how little I know and how many questions I still have.
+In late high school and college, I became enamored with Theology and that passion continues.

 CALL TO MINISTRY